ugbodagadave/mira/memory-bank/progress.md

 - Database models and manager for users and price alerts are implemented.
 - The price alert setting feature is implemented and integrated.
 - The scheduler for checking price alerts is implemented and tested.
+- **Placeholder for "New Listing Alerts" feature is implemented and tested.**
 - Unit tests are in place and passing for all implemented functionality.
 - **The application is successfully deployed and live on Render's native Python runtime.**